Haniibani/Project-portfolio-3/README.md

 ### Code Used

-For the text animation i have on my welcome text and my exiting text i used the code i found [Here](https://stackoverflow.com/questions/19911346/create-a-typewriter-effect-animation-for-strings-in-python).
+- For the text animation i have on my welcome text and my exiting text i used the code i found [Here](https://stackoverflow.com/questions/19911346/create-a-typewriter-effect-animation-for-strings-in-python).
+- The poker hands and rankings werre copied from [this site](https://www.cardplayer.com/rules-of-poker/hand-rankings).

 ###  Acknowledgments

 - Martina Terlevic: My amazing Code Institute Mentor whos always there when i need her!